slypy/aspnetcore-dapper-company-api2/README.md

 ## Setup
 -  Create CompanyDb by running `initCompanyDB.sql` to your DB server.
--  Dont forget to changes the value of `SqlConnection` in `ConnectionStrings` in `appsetings.json` to your local Db's connection string.
+-  Dont forget to change the value of `SqlConnection` in `ConnectionStrings` in `appsetings.json` to your local Db's connection string.

 ## Endpoints